mozilla/pontoon/specs/0113-email-consents.md

 We need to make existing users aware of the new email communication preference.

-A banner should be displayed to existing users logging in for the first time after the feature is enabled/
+A banner should be displayed to existing users logging in for the first time after the feature is enabled.

 (Section: content)
 - Button (dismiss banner): "x"
-- Text: "Stay up to date with localization project and Pontoon platform updates!"
+- Text: "Stay up to date on your localization projects and Pontoon!"
-- Button: "Enable email updates in user preferences"
+- Button: "Enable email updates"
+- Consent: “By enabling email updates, I’m okay with Mozilla handling my personal information as explained in this Privacy Notice.
+This can be changed at any time in your settings."

 ## New account creation email opt-in

 Ideally, we would like users to set up their email communication preferences right away upon successful account creation.

-After user successfully creates their Pontoon account, display a popup on the redirected page (Pontoon main page) that informs user of successful account creation and request for updating email communication preferences.
+After a user successfully creates their Pontoon account, display a standalone page which redirects to the homepage after the user enables or rejects email updates.
+This page informs the user of successful account creation and request for updating email communication preferences.

 (Section: content)
 - Header: "Welcome to Pontoon!"
 - Sub-header: "You have successfully created your Pontoon account."
-- Body: "Would you like to stay up to date with your localization projects' status and receive Pontoon updates by email?
-Enable email communication via the buttons below.
-This setting can be changed any time from your user preferences."
+- Body: "Would you like to stay up to date on the localization of your projects and receive Pontoon updates by email?
+This can be changed at any time in your settings."
-- Button: "Enable"
+- Button: "Enable email updates”
-- Button: "Dismiss"
+- Button: "No, thank you"
 - Opt-in check box:
-- Opt-in check box label (consent text): "I’m okay with Mozilla handling my info as explained in <a href="https://www.mozilla.org/en-US/privacy/websites/">this Privacy Notice</a>."
+- Consent: “By enabling email updates, I’m okay with Mozilla handling my personal information as explained in <a href="https://www.mozilla.org/en-US/privacy/websites/">this Privacy Notice</a>.
+This can be changed at any time in your settings."

 ## Additional card for tour